A Day in the Life of an NEMT Driver

 NEMT Driver Qualifications

-Being a NEMT driver is much different than being a taxi driver or an Uber driver.
-As a NEMT driver, your service can range anywhere from being a total hands-off experience to one that requires physically helping a patient into the vehicle, securing them, and walking them into their appointment.
+Being an NEMT driver is much different than being a taxi driver or an Uber driver.
+As an NEMT driver, your service can range anywhere from being a total hands-off experience to one that requires physically helping a patient into the vehicle, securing them, and walking them into their appointment.
 It’s important that drivers are trained in HIPAA, CPR, first aid, and anything else that could help them be better at their job.
 They need to know how to properly load and unload patients, and understand how to respond if an emergency situation arises.
 If you’re able to meet all these qualifications, you’ll make an exceptional NEMT driver.
-The following are a few more areas of expertise you should focus on if you want to become a NEMT driver.
+The following are a few more areas of expertise you should focus on if you want to become an NEMT driver.

 Passenger Safety